George Akume

-Akume was re-elected Senator for Benue North-West in the April 2011 elections, running on the platform of the Action Congress of Nigeria (ACN).
-He won another term in 2015 but lost to Senator Orke Jev of the PDP in 2019.
-On July 23, 2019, President Buhari nominated Akume to serve as a minister.
+Akume was re-elected Senator for Benue North-West in the April 2011 elections, running on the platform of the Action Congress of Nigeria.
+He won another term in 2015 but lost to Senator Emmanuel Yisa Orker-Jev of the PDP in 2019.
+On 23 July 2019, President Buhari nominated Akume to serve as the Minister of Special Duties and Intergovernmental Affairs.